shardulparab97/Speech-Recog/Readme.md

 I would like to help further, could you please send me a link of your code.
 (IN our case use more frames than the number of target labels , say here in one file 37 phonemes ,so number of frames have to be > than 37)

+- non-null label error:
+increase the number of classes by 1, because it needs len(dictionary)+1 as number of classes
 #PART 2:
 Converting words to npy files and storing in folder

 Run transferText.py to store all the text in the .TXT files as .npy files in the folder Text_Targets
+# PART 3
+wav_to_word.py

+# WHY CHARACTERS ARE BETTER:

+When output is empty, with using words' dictionary, error is low(very around 60-80) When output is empty, with using characters' dictionary, error is high(very around 150-200- preferred)

+Found out that mayb 2 layers speeds it up